 issue in cinder and then reset the volume status to

-The API microversion and compute service version will also be incremented to indicate the new support, therefore users will not be able to leverage the feature until the nova-compute service hosting a volume-backed instance is upgraded.
+The API microversion and compute RPC version will also be incremented to indicate the new support, therefore users will not be able to leverage the feature until the nova-compute service hosting a volume-backed instance is upgraded.

 - Primary assignee: